smikes/test262/test/suite/promises-aplus/README.md

 ```

 ### Sequence-Point Promises

-In order to support sequencing of operations without resorting to `setTimeout`, I am using an array of promises.
-For example, in order to ensure that funcA is executed after funcB, I could use the following code:
+In order to support sequencing of operations in the absence of `setTimeout`, I use an array of "sequence-point" promises.
+For example, in order to ensure that `funcA` is asynchronously called after `funcB`, I could use the following code:

 ```
-var a = [deferred(), deferred()];
+// 'a' is an array of sequence-point promises var a = [deferred(), deferred()];

 // call funcA, then resolve a[1] ..